 Abersoch RNLI New Year's Day Dip

-The fancy dress theme this year is The Roaring Twenties, so you can look forward to seeing the usual imaginative interpretations, whether looking back to the 1920s, looking forward to the 2020s or any other variations.
+The fancy dress theme for 2019 is The Roaring Twenties, so you can look forward to seeing the usual imaginative interpretations, whether looking back to the 1920s, looking forward to the 2020s or any other variations.
 Whatever the costume, all swimmers will be dashing across Abersoch main beach at 12 noon.